Node.js Request Path: DNS, TCP, libuv & Callbacks

 Middleboxes Change What Each Side Sees

-The direct path is the cleanest path to explain.
-Production paths often add systems between client and server.
+The direct client-to-server path is the easiest one to understand.
+Production paths often place other systems between the two processes.

-NAT, or Network Address Translation, rewrites packet addresses or ports as traffic crosses a boundary.
-A client process may bind a local address such as 10.0.0.20:52744, while the server sees a different source such as 203.0.113.7:61002.
-The connection is still TCP end to end across the translated path, but the visible address tuple changes at the boundary.
+NAT, or Network Address Translation, rewrites packet addresses or ports as traffic crosses a network boundary.
+A client process may bind a local address such as 10.0.0.20:52744, while the server sees a source such as 203.0.113.7:61002.
+The connection is still TCP across the translated path, but the visible address tuple changes before it reaches the server.

 server.on('connection', socket => {